PyAbel/PyAbel/doc/tools/polynomial.rst

     plt.show()

-``Polynomial`` and ``PiecewisePolynomial`` are also accessible through the :mod:`abel.tools.analytical` module.
+``Polynomial`` and ``PiecewisePolynomial`` are also accessible through the :mod:`pyabel.tools.analytical` module.
 Amplitude scaling by multiplying the “function” (a Python object actually) is not supported there, but it can be achieved simply by scaling all the coefficients::

-    from abel.tools.analytical import PiecewisePolynomial as PP
+    from pyabel.tools.analytical import PiecewisePolynomial as PP
     c = A * np.array([0, 0, 3, -2])
     smoothstep = PP(..., [(rmin - w, rmin + w, c, rmin - w, 2 * w),
                           (rmin + w, rmax - w, [A]),